California Labor Laws Guide

 Local minimum wages in California

-Municipal authorities can decide to place their own requirements for specific local minimum wages, which cannot be lower than the state-mandated ones.
+Municipal authorities can establish their own requirements for localminimum wages, which must be at least as high as the state-mandated ones.

-In cases where there are overlapping requirements for federal, state, and local minimum wage requirements, the employer is required to follow the strictest of the applicable standards, and the one most beneficial to the employee.
+In cases where there are overlapping requirements for federal, state, and local minimum wage standards, the employer is required to follow the strictest of the applicable standards, which is also the one most beneficial to the employee.

 In other words, employee wages are calculated according to the highest applicable rates.

-Here, we have a list of all California municipalities which employ special local minimum wage rates.
+Here, we have a list of all California municipalities that employ special local minimum wage rates.

-Keep in mind these rates are subject to change, and you should always check and confirm this piece of information with the local authorities.
+Note that these rates are subject to change, and you should always verify and confirm this information with the relevant local authorities.

 Municipality Minimum wage